mohammedghanemi/Information-Retrieval-in-High-Dimensional-Data/README.md

 - Be capable of **implementing these techniques in Python**.
 - Apply methods in **image processing** and **natural language processing** tasks, providing paradigms for analyzing high-dimensional data.

----

-## Skill Development

-In addition to technical skills, the lab course offers students opportunities to:

-- **Improve presentation and teamwork skills**.
-- **Design posters** or **PowerPoint presentations** to effectively communicate their findings.

----